-Even scholars that are dubious of the wisdom of increasing gatekeeper liability tend to welcome reforms that alleviate high concentration levels in certification markets, 93 which would appear to be an uncontroversial application of competitive discipline to elicit improved performance.
-This view drives the regulatory initiatives pursued by both the Credit Rating Agency Reform Act of 200694 and the Dodd-Frank Act,95 which reduce the use of rating agencies' ratings in the securities, banking, and financial regulatory apparatus in an attempt to limit the rating agencies' market power.
-The underlying logic is simple: undermining the agencies' position as the presumptive industry standard-setters will erode their protected position, expand competition, and improve incentives to deliver high-quality performance.
+Even scholars that are dubious of the wisdom of increasing gatekeeper liability tend to welcome reforms that alleviate high concentration levels in certification markets, which would appear to be an uncontroversial application of competitive discipline to elicit improved performance.
+This view drives the regulatory initiatives pursued by both the Credit Rating Agency Reform Act of 2006 and the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which seek to undermine the rating agencies' market power by reducing the extensive use of their ratings in the securities, banking and financial regulatory apparatus.
+The underlying logic is simple: undermining the agencies' position as the presumptive industry standard-setters will erode their protected position, expand competition and improve incentives to deliver high-quality performance.
 But it is entirely possible that these reforms might degrade the agencies' performance even further.
-96 The reason derives from a paradoxical feature of certification markets.
-Certifiers' incentives to accumulate reputational capital by maintaining evaluation quality depend on being able to charge an above-market premium, which in turn depends on barriers to entry that prevent price from converging to marginal cost.
-97 Any reduction in market concentration exerts competitive pressures on incumbent certifiers, which limits incumbents' ability to demand above-market premia, depressing incumbents' incentives to make the investments required to sustain certification strength.
+The reason derives from a core paradoxical feature of certification markets: certifiers' incentives to accumulate reputational capital by maintaining evaluation quality depend on being able to charge an above-market